safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 It's worth reading more about attacks to the safe network, since this is a complex topic and one that by my own confession isn't covered in adequate detail here.
 Check the [attacks on the safe network](https://safenetwork.wiki/en/FAQ#Attacks_on_the_SAFE_Network) section of the wiki for some additional info.

+It's also worth reading about [Node Ageing](https://github.com/maidsafe/rfcs/blob/master/text/0045-node-ageing/0045-node-ageing.md), which affects the difficulty of joining the network and exerting authority over data.

 [Back to Table Of Contents](#and-sybil-attacks_toc)

 ### Proof of burn